Entanglement transfer during quantum frequency conversion in gas-filled hollow-core fibers: Quantum description of molecular modulation

 The process we want to describe is molecular modulation assisted by SRS~\cite{Harris1998,Nazarkin1999}.
-We consider two-level molecules in general and, inspired by the experimental results, we focus on the Q$(1)$ vibrational transition of hydrogen as a good two-level approximation.
+We consider two-level molecules in general and, inspired by the recent experiments~\cite{Tyumenev2022,Aghababaei2023,Hamer2024,Hamer2024fiber}, we focus on the $Q(1)$ vibrational transition of hydrogen as a good two-level approximation.
 This transition is dipole-forbidden, and therefore needs a two-photon process such as Raman scattering to occur (depicted in Fig.~\ref{fig1}).

 In this process, the pump photons launched in the fundamental core mode of the H$_2$-filled ARF (illustrated in Fig.~\ref{fig2}) are scattered into the Stokes or anti-Stokes frequencies depending on whether they excite or de-excite the molecules, respectively.
-These transitions are illustrated in Fig.~\ref{fig1}, where $\omega_{P}$, $\omega_{S}$, and $\omega_{A}$ are the pump, Stokes, and anti-Stokes angular frequencies, and $\Omega$ represents the Raman shift, such that $\omega_{S}=\omega_{P}-\Omega$ and $\omega_{A}=\omega_{P}+\Omega$.
+These transitions are illustrated in Fig.~\ref{fig1}, where $\omega_{P}$, $\omega_{S}$, and $\omega_{A}$ are the central angular frequencies of the narrowband pump, Stokes, and anti-Stokes signals, and $\Omega$ represents the Raman shift, such that $\omega_{S}=\omega_{P}-\Omega$ and $\omega_{A}=\omega_{P}+\Omega$.
 For the H$_2$ gas case, $\Omega/2\pi \approx 125 \text{ THz}$~\cite{Veirs1987}, the largest molecular shift in nature.
 Without loss of generality, the light is linearly polarized in our analysis, and therefore rotational states are highly disfavored.
-Furthermore, hereafter we will consider all the optical frequencies involved in the dynamics contained in the fundamental transmission band of the ARF, i.e. spectrally away from loss-inducing resonances with modes localized in the cladding elements~\cite{Numkam2023}.
+Furthermore, hereafter we will consider all the optical frequencies involved in the dynamics contained in the fundamental transmission band of the ARF, i.e. spectrally away from loss-inducing resonances with spatial modes localized in the cladding elements~\cite{Numkam2023}.

-The quantum Hamiltonian describing the pump, Stokes, and anti-Stokes modes of the electric field interacting with a single molecule is expressed as $H=H_{0}+V$~\cite{Scully1997,Begzjav2021}.
+The quantum Hamiltonian describing the pump, Stokes, and anti-Stokes frequencies of the electric field interacting with a single molecule is expressed as $H=H_{0}+V$~\cite{Scully1997,Begzjav2022}.
 On the one hand, we have the unperturbed part of the Hamiltonian $H_0$, defined as

-where $l\in\{\text{P, S, A}\}$ labels the operators associated to the pump, Stokes, and anti-Stokes modes, respectively.
-The quantity $\hbar\omega_{i}$ is the energy associated to the vibrational states $|i\rangle$ of the molecule, and $\omega_{l}$ is the frequency associated to mode $l$.
+where $l\in\{\text{P, S, A}\}$ labels the operators associated to the pump, Stokes, and anti-Stokes frequencies, respectively, and $\omega_{l}$ are the photonic frequencies.
+The quantity $\hbar\omega_{i}$ is the energy associated to the vibrational states $|i\rangle$ of the molecule.
 On the other hand, the interaction part of the Hamiltonian, $V$, is given by